esengine/ecs-framework/docs/guide/behavior-tree/cocos-integration.md

         const distance = Vec3.distance(this.node.position, this.player.position);

         // 更新黑板
-        this.blackboard.setValue('playerNode', this.player);
+        this.runtime.setBlackboardValue('playerNode', this.player);
-        this.blackboard.setValue('playerInRange', distance <= this.detectionRange);
+        this.runtime.setBlackboardValue('playerInRange', distance <= this.detectionRange);
-        this.blackboard.setValue('distanceToPlayer', distance);
+        this.runtime.setBlackboardValue('distanceToPlayer', distance);
     }
 }
 ```